 Photo Courtesy of Marcus Poffenberger, all rights reserved.

-The International Tarpon Conservation Association, LLC ("ITCA") has taken over the conventional streamer tag program from ProjectTarpon.com.
+The International Tarpon Conservation Association, Inc. ("ITCA") has taken over the conventional streamer tag program from ProjectTarpon.com.
 For more information on ITCA, please visit www.itarpon.org

 How to make a Tag Stick